m0chan/m0chan.github.io/_posts/2019-07-31-Kerberos-Attacks-In-Depth.md

 Similar to the famous `Pass-The-Hash` exploit where can pass a users `NTLM` without even cracking it and authenticate as them we can pass stored kerberos tickets to access other network resources.

-We can dump 2 types of tickets `TGT` or `TGS`.
-If you dump `TGT` (depends on level of access) we can then request access to any service within the context of this user or if we dump a `TGS` then we can `PTT` to the respective service.
+We can dump 2 types of tickets `TGT` or `TGS` tickets.
+If you dump `TGT` (depends on level of access) we can then request access to any service within the context of this user or if we dump a `TGS` ticket then we can `PTT` to the respective service.